Last updated: February, 2019

 Usually between 30 – 45 minutes.
 It does range from product to product though, so it’s always best to read the specific directions on the container.

 ✓ What are the top ingredients to look for in a pre-workout supplement without creatine?

 Depending on your desired effects from your pre-workout, you want to be looking out for some of the following ingredients:

 - Amino Acids/BCAA’s

 If a pre-workout contains 3 or more of the above listed ingredients, it’s probably going to be of benefit to your workout.

 Regardless of your training goals, using a pre-workout may help you perform better.
 Pre-workouts often consist of ingredients that are metabolic and boost fat loss.
-It would be safe to say that using a pre-workout without creatine will not hinder your weight loss goals.
+It would be safe to say that using a non creatine pre-workout will not hinder your weight loss goals.

 Using a pre-workout with creatine may interfere with your weight loss goals, though mainly through water weight.

 Generally speaking, because of the high levels of caffeine and other less than ideal ingredients for pregnant women, it is not recommended.
-Having said this though, there are some pre-workout (kind of) supplements without creatine that claim to be safe for pregnant woman to consume.
+Having said this though, there are some pre-workout (kind of) supplements with no creatine that claim to be safe for pregnant woman to consume.